 The need for an SCV standard format arises from the recast DGS requirements.
 We are required to reduce the payout deadline over the next few years.
 By 2024 it must be a maximum of seven working days (see Figure 1).
-Our ambition is to meet this requirement before 2024.
-This will result in improved efficiency for both banks and DNB.
-Depositors will also benefit if we are able to compensate them within seven working days before 2024.

 A shorter payout deadline also means that a depositor's right to compensation under the DGS will need to be established faster.
 To achieve this, banks will be required to produce and submit the SCV themselves.
-Up until 2019 the SCV was compiled by DNB.
-The Policy Rule is a more detailed implementation of national legislation requiring banks to have procedures and controls in place to ensure that the information necessary to administer the DGS is continually updated and adequately documented, and to submit this information at DNB's request in a manner and within a time period specified by DNB2.
-The national legislation gives effect to the provisions of the DGSD stipulating that Member States must ensure that (i) a DGS, at any time and upon the DGS's request, receives from its members all information necessary to prepare for payouts to depositors, (ii) banks "mark eligible deposits in a way that allows immediate identification of such deposits", and (iii) deposit guarantee schemes may at any time request credit institutions to inform them about the aggregate amount of eligible deposits of every depositor.3
+Up until 2019, the SCV was compiled by DNB.
+The Policy Rule is a more detailed implementation of national legislation requiring banks to have procedures and controls in place to ensure that the information necessary to administer the

-1 Directive 2014/49/EU of the European Parliament and of the Council of 16 April 2014 on deposit quarantee schemes (recast).
+1 Directive 2014/49/EU of the European Parliament and of the Council of 16 April 2014 on deposit guarantee schemes (recast).